oh-jon-paul/awesome-i18n/README.md

 ### Python

+- [Cosmo](https://cosmo.miloun.com/?lang=python) - Effortlessly localise dates, numbers, money and units for any language or region, with the same interface in PHP, JavaScript, Python and Java.
 - [Python-i18n](https://pypi.org/project/python-i18n/) - internationalization package
 - [deep-translator](https://github.com/nidhaloff/deep-translator) - library to translate between different languages in a simple way using multiple translators
 - [LangLint](https://github.com/HzaCode/Langlint) - high-performance Rust-powered automated translation tool for code comments and docstrings

+### PHP

+- [Cosmo](https://cosmo.miloun.com/?lang=php) - Effortlessly localise dates, numbers, money and units for any language or region, with the same interface in PHP, JavaScript, Python and Java.

 ### Jekyll